Farce becomes fact: There’s now a GoFundMe for Trump’s wall

 Sometimes you just have to stop and think to yourself: “Am I just living in a really awful computer simulation?”
-That’s the only thing that comes to mind after learning about a new GoFundMe aimed to raise money to build that border wall between Mexico and the United States that President Donald Trump has so emphatically promised.
+That’s the only thing that comes to mind after learning about a new GoFundMe raising money to build that border wall between Mexico and the United States that President Donald Trump has so emphatically promised.

 Trump has long said that Mexico would pay for the wall.
 Mexico has (rightfully) refused.
 Recently, Trump said that Mexico would indirectly be paying for the wall because of a new North American trade deal.
 This seemed like a suspect claim.